-If you are having trouble with your Traeger grill reaching or exceeding the temperature set on the digital thermostat there could be several reasons for this.
-There could be an issue such as an auger jam, or maybe its the hot rod igniter or induction fan.
+If you are having trouble with your Traeger grill reaching or exceeding the temperature set on the digital thermostat, there could be several reasons for this.
+There could be an issue, such as an auger jam, or maybe its an issue with the hot rod igniter or induction fan.
 There could even be an issue with the wood pellets themselves, they may have gone bad.
 However, they could be another issue.
 The temperature probe (RTD sensor) within the pellet grill may be faulty.
 With this post, I wanted to discuss the process of how to identify if it is the RTD temperature probe which is the problem.
-Furthermore, if the RTD is the problem to provide videos/tips on how to replace it.
-I’ve included the official how to videos guides from Traeger for both first-generation and pro series grills.
+Right, let’s get into this!

 Introduction On The Traeger RTD Temperature Sensor

 If your pellet grill cannot achieve or maintain a consistent temperature, your ability to use that often expensive grill to produce the quality of food you’re after will be severely impacted.
 Now, in some cases, the temperature sensor/RTD probe may not actually be the problem, it could be the control panel.

 However, changing the RTD sensor is significantly cheaper than replacing the digital thermostat.
 Therefore, changing/replacing the temperature sensor is often the best place to start to try and address any temperature-related problems with your Traeger pellet grill.